ericpungholee/SUGGI-AI/README.md

 **Context Fragmentation**: Your AI doesn't know about your other documents.
 You have to copy-paste content or explain context every time.

-**SSUGI fixes all of this** with a unified workspace where your documents, AI assistant, and context live together.
+**SUGGI fixes all of this** with a unified workspace where your documents, AI assistant, and context live together.

 ## ✨ What Makes SSUGI Different